amihai/DHT/README.md

 * SLF4J

 ### RESTful API
-The Node expose a REST API that can be accessed on http://localhost:8001/swagger-ui.html (replace 8001 with node port)<br />
+The Node expose a REST API that can be accessed on http://localhost:8001/swagger-ui.html (replace 8001 with node's port)<br />
-The REST API that implement the Key Value CRUD operations is the last one (key-value-store-service : Key Value Store Service).<br />
+The REST API Category that implement the Key Value CRUD operations is the last one (key-value-store-service : Key Value Store Service).<br />
 The rest of the endpoints are use internally by the Nodes for Synchronization.<br />

 ![alt text](https://github.com/amihai/DHT/blob/master/docs/images/Swagger.png "Swagger")